avigewirtz/avigewirtz.github.io-/gnu-compiler-collection-gcc/introduction.md

 # Introduction

 GCC build C programs in four sequential stages: preprocessing, compilation, assembly, and linking.
-In this chapter we provide an overview of each stage of the process.
-This chapter is not intended to be a general-purpose GCC tutorial.
+The goal of this chapter is to provide an overview of this process.
+It is not intended to be a general-purpose GCC tutorial.
 For further resources on GCC, please refer to the [further reading](../copy-of-gnu-compiler-collection-gcc/further-reading.md) section at the end of this chapter.

 {% hint style="info" %}
 **Note on Terminology**